Al-Huneidi/Mission_to_Mars/README.md

 	- In Jupyter Notebook, create a dataframe to hold a table of facts about the planet Mars.

-	- After using CHrome DevTools to inspect the html, in VS Code create an html file to identify the elements and classes to scrape.
+	- After using Chrome DevTools to inspect the html, in VS Code create an html file to identify the elements and classes to scrape.

 	- In VS Code create a file execute the scraping of the websites selected.